-6.5.1 The woodland adjacent to the site provides shelter and is likely to attract invertebrates for bats to forage on.
-The streams on site boundaries provide potential for these areas to be used by bats which favour riparian habitats.
-Despite this, the core development area remains a fundamentally open and relatively exposed field of low potential bat habitat.
+- 6.5.1 The tree lined streams on site boundaries provide potential to be used by bats which favour riparian habitats.
+Despite this, the core development area remains a open and relatively exposed field of low potential bat habitat. - 6.5.2 It is not considered there would be significant degradation of foraging habitat as a result of the proposal so long as the running water and adjacent scattered trees are retained and protected from excessive disturbance or additional light pollution.

-- 6.5.2 The higher potential bat habitat adjacent to the site extends across the local area. - 6.5.3 To confirm the site is not used by significant numbers of bats, two walked transects of the site, each for a period of 1.5hrs, were undertaken by two surveyors on the 1st and 12th August 2019.
-During both surveys, bat activity was consistently low with only occasional passes of common bat species along the boundaries.
-Survey results are shown in Figure 5.
-It is considered likely that bats are favouring more suitable habitats locally which are better connected with other high potential habitats or have less pollution from street lights. - 6.5.4 It is not considered there would be significant degradation of foraging habitat as a result of the proposal so long as the adjacent woodland and running water are retained and protected from excessive disturbance or additional light pollution. - 6.5.5 Trees around the site perimeter were assessed in accordance with Collins ed.
+- 6.5.3 Trees around the site perimeter were assessed in accordance with Collins ed.
 (2016) and assigned a risk category.
-Several trees were considered to be category 2 (low) and two trees were recorded as category 1.
+Several trees were considered to be category 2 (low) risk.
 The approximate positions of these trees in recorded in Figure 5.
-Risk categories from Hundt (2012) and the requirement for mitigation for each tree category are shown on Figure 6. - 6.5.6 We consider bat species are highly unlikely to rely on the site for feeding but do occur in the local area.
+Risk categories from Hundt (2012) and the requirement for mitigation for each tree category are shown on Figure 6. - 6.5.4 We consider bat species are highly unlikely to rely on the site for feeding but do occur in the local area.
 Bats may opportunistically roost in mature or veteran trees on the site boundaries although no bats were seen to emerge from or re-enter any of the trees during the activity surveys.